Project-Fintech200/kops-kubernetes-cluster-setup-aws/README.md

 # kops-kubernetes-cluster-configuration
 # Landmark Technologies,  -    Landmark Technologies
 # Tel: +1 437 215 2483,   -     +1 437 215 2483
-# mylandmarktech@gaIL.com,  -    www.mylandmarktech.com
+# mylandmarktech@gmail.com,  -    www.mylandmarktech.com

 # Setting up Kubernetes (K8s) Cluster on AWS Using KOPS

-1.kops is a software use to create production ready k8s cluster in a cloud provider like AWS.
+1. KOPS is a software use to create production ready k8s cluster in a cloud provider like AWS.

-2. kOPS SUPPORTS MULTIPLE CLOUD PROVIDERS
+2. KOPS SUPPORTS MULTIPLE CLOUD PROVIDERS

-3. Kops compete with managed kubernestes services like EKS, AKS and GKE
+3. KOPS compete with managed kubernestes services like EKS, AKS and GKE

-4. Kops is cheaper than the others.
+4. KOPS is cheaper than the others.

-5. Kops create production ready K8S.
+5. KOPS create production ready K8S.

 6. KOPS create resources like: LoadBalancers, ASG, Launch Configuration, woker node Master node (CONTROL PLANE.

-7. KOPS is IaaC
+7. KOPS is IaaC - Infrastructure as a Code

 #!/bin/bash
 # 1) Create Ubuntu EC2 instance in AWS